LAWYERS' FUND FOR CLIENT PROTECTION

 (b) Membership and Terms of Office of Lawyers' Fund for Client Protection Committee.
 The Lawyers' Fund for Client Protection Committee shall consist of twelve (12) members of the South Carolina Bar and one (1) member selected from the general public appointed by the President and approved by the Supreme Court.
-The appointments shall be for a term of three (3) years, and no member who has served a full term shall be eligible for reappointment to the Committee until one (1) year after the termination of the member's last term.
+The appointments shall be for a term of three (3) years, and no member shall serve more than two (2) consecutive terms.
+The Court, in its discretion, may appoint members for terms of less than three (3) years so that the number of terms expiring shall be approximately the same each year.
 Vacancies shall be filled for the unexpired term in the same manner as the original appointments to the Committee.

 (c) Duties of Lawyers' Fund for Client Protection Committee.